arumugarajm/Optical-Fluence-Removal-from-PAT-image/README.md

 ## Deep learning model
-To remove optical fluence, we use U-Net model.
+To remove optical fluence, we used U-Net model.
 The parameters are: Adam optimizer, loss function = average normalized mean squared error, batch size = 30